Meet the Mentors

 Matt came to YOUmedia with several years experience working in various Libraries and several years experience working with teens, but never at the same time.
 Considering that these are two of Matt's favorite things, working in YOUmedia is basically his dream come true.
 In August of 2012, he graduated from the University of Illinois at Urbana-Champaign with his MLIS.
-He hopes to have his title changed one day from CyberNavigator (which is a name, albeit cool sounding, that is made up and means nothing) to Librarian (which is a title signifying that one is a superhero master of the universe).

 Jeff Lassahn is an artist whose work explores the politics and economy of modern life in media ranging from lithography to video and animation.
 He is the Assistant Producer of the The Cluster Project, a groundbreaking web-based project that will present a wide array of potent artwork on the pervasiveness of war in modern society.

 In printmaking, he is producing a series of lithographs entitled Portraits of the New American Economy that focuses on the human impact of the ongoing “Great Recession.”
 Portions of the series have been displayed at the Chicago Printmakers Collaborative, where he is also a working member.